 what he expected.

-When a lawyer makes a mistake it was just what he wanted, because he has a chance to try the case all over again.
+When a lawyer makes a mistake it was just what he wanted, because he has a chance to try the case all over again, the law of the land.

 When a judge makes a mistake it becomes